top of page

 Crane Procurement

 Independent engineering for STS, RTG, and RMG crane procurement—from early planning through specification development and manufacturer evaluation.
-We help owners and terminals define realistic performance requirements, confirm infrastructure interface loads, and reduce procurement risk before commitments are made.
+We support terminal operators, port authorities, and developers during the procurement of container handling cranes for new terminals, expansions, and replacement programs.

 • Ship-to-Shore (STS) Cranes